recurve-methods/flexvalue/README.rst

 FLEXvalue™
 **************

 *DISCLAIMER*: We are currently in the process of incorporating and testing the 2021 ACC.
-Please continue to use 2020 until we provide further instruction.
+Please continue to use 2020 or adjusted_acc_map (for the 2020 smoothed/scaled kicker adjusted ACC) until we provide further instruction.

 `Read The Docs Link <https://recurve-analytics-inc-flexvalue.readthedocs-hosted.com/en/latest/>`_